 Rainfall risk is often characterized in terms of the 100-year rainfall event, which is an amount of rain over a given duration that has a 1% chance of occurring in any given year.
-If extreme rainfall amounts increase by just 20%, the 100-year rainfall event threshold is exceeded twice as often.
-So Texas's 7% median increase in the 100-year rainfall amount between 1960 and 2020 corresponds to a roughly 30% increase in the frequency of heavy rainfall exceeding the older 100-year threshold.

-Based on projected temperatures and the dominance of the direct temperature effect on extreme rainfall, we anticipate an additional increase of 2%-3% in expected extreme rainfall intensity in 2036 compared to 2001-2020 and an overall increase of 6%-10% compared to 1950-1999.
-These changes in amount correspond to increases in the odds of extreme precipitation of 10%-15% and 30%-50%, respectively.
+If extreme rainfall amounts increase by just 20%, the 100-year rainfall event threshold is exceeded twice as often.^{xxx} So the Gulf Coast's 15% median increase in the 100-year rainfall amount between 1980 and 2020 corresponds to a near doubling in the frequency of heavy rainfall exceeding the older 100-year threshold.
+Based on projected temperatures and the dominance of the direct temperature effect on extreme rainfall, we anticipate an additional increase of about 10% in expected extreme rainfall intensity in 2036 compared to 2001-2020 and an overall increase of over 20% compared to 1950-1999.
+These changes in amount correspond to increases in the odds of extreme precipitation of over 50% and over 100%, respectively.

 Note that the variations of extreme rainfall trends across Texas imply that one should not assume that recent extreme rainfall history in a given location is a suitable baseline for projecting future trends.
-While estimates of extreme rainfall risk based on historical data show a large uptick in Houston but less change in Dallas-Fort Worth, climate change should be acting to increase the risk more uniformly across the entire state.
+While estimates of extreme rainfall risk based on historical data show a large uptick in Houston but less change in Dallas-Fort Worth^{xxxi}, climate change should be acting to increase the risk more uniformly across the entire state.
 The projected increase of extreme rainfall risk given above is relative to the expected past risk of extreme rainfall in a given location, not the actual occurrences of extreme rainfall in that location.
 Likewise, the actual extreme rainfall over the next few decades at any given location may defy the odds, either favorably or unfavorably.